-Exhibit Number Description 10.1 Separation and Consulting Agreement and Release between Christopher J. Stemberg and Papa John's International, Inc. Exhibit 10.1 to our report on Form 10-Q filed on July 31, 2012 is incorporated herein by reference.
-10.2 Papa John's International, Inc. Severance Pay Plan.
+Exhibit Number Description 10.1 Separation and Consulting Agreement and Release between Christopher J. Sternberg and Papa John's International, Inc. 10.2 Papa John's International, Inc. Severance Pay Plan.
 Exhibit 10.1 to our report on Form 10-Q filed on May 1, 2012 is incorporated herein by reference.
-31.1 Certification of Chief Executive Officer Pursuant to Exchange Act Rule 13a-15(e), As Adopted Pursuant to Section 302 of the Sarbanes- Oxley Act of 2002.
-31.2 Certification of Chief Financial Officer Pursuant to Exchange Act Rule 13a-15(e), As Adopted Pursuant to Section 302 of the Sarbanes- Oxley Act of 2002.
+31.1 Certification of Chief Executive Officer Pursuant to Exchange Act Rule 13a-15(e), As Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+31.2 Certification of Chief Financial Officer Pursuant to Exchange Act Rule 13a-15(e), As Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Chief Executive Officer Pursuant to 18 U.S.C.
 Section 1350, As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Chief Financial Officer Pursuant to 18 U.S.C.
 Section 1350, As Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 Financial statements from the quarterly report on Form 10-Q/A of Papa John's International, Inc. for the quarter ended June 24, 2012, filed on April 16, 2013, formatted in XBRL: (i) the Condensed Consolidated Balance Sheets, (ii) the Condensed Consolidated Statements of Comprehensive Income, (iii) the Consolidated Statements of Stockholders' Equity, (iv) the Consolidated Statements of Cash Flows and (v) the Notes to condensed consolidated financial statements.
+101 Financial statements from the quarterly report on Form 10-Q of Papa John's International, Inc. for the quarter ended June 24, 2012, filed on July 31, 2012, formatted in XBRL: (i) the Condensed Consolidated Balance Sheets, (ii) the Condensed Consolidated Statements of Comprehensive Income, (iii) the Consolidated Statements of Stockholders' Equity, (iv) the Consolidated Statements of Cash Flows and (v) the Notes to Condensed Consolidated Financial Statements.

-\A management contract or compensatory plan or arrangement required to be filed as an exhibit to this report pursuant to Item 6 of Form 10-Q.
+^{}A management contract or compensatory plan or arrangement required to be filed as an exhibit to this report pursuant to Item 6 of Form 10-Q.